RJ Barrett NBA Playoffs Player Props: Knicks vs. Cavaliers

-The New York Knicks, RJ Barrett included, will play at 8:30 PM on Friday against the Cleveland Cavaliers in the 2023 NBA Playoffs.
+The New York Knicks, RJ Barrett included, will play at 1:00 PM on Sunday versus the Cleveland Cavaliers in the 2023 NBA Playoffs.

-With prop bets available for Barrett, let's break down some stats and trends to help you find good wagers.
+With prop bets available for Barrett, let's examine some stats and trends to help you find good wagers.

 RJ Barrett Prop Bets vs. the Cavaliers